May 2016: A Short Stop in Brunei

 Brunei presents a fascinating contrast.
 While its governance is highly conservative, the nation is also known for its modern infrastructure and the Sultan’s extravagant lifestyle, symbols of the immense wealth concentrated within the monarchy.

 Planning the trip was straightforward.
-After researching likely habitats for proboscis monkeys near the capital, I set out early, leaving my hotel before sunrise and heading to Kianggeh Jetty along the Brunei River.
-The jetty was bustling with fishing boats for hire, and I negotiated a price with a boatman to take me into the mangroves where the monkeys live.
-To confirm our destination, I even showed him a photo of a proboscis monkey, and he assured me they were easy to spot.
+After researching the best habitats for proboscis monkeys near the capital, I set out early—leaving my hotel before sunrise and heading to Kianggeh Jetty along the Brunei River.
+The jetty was already alive with movement: fishing boats bobbing in the current, boatmen calling out to potential passengers, and the humid air filled with the scent of saltwater and diesel.

-The boat ride itself was fascinating.
-We visited a section of the city where people live in stilted homes, creating a striking contrast to the modern cityscape.
-Along the way, we also glimpsed the Sultan’s palace, with its massive golden dome rising above the forest canopy.
-At 2.15 million square feet, it is the largest residential palace in the world—a testament to the Sultan’s wealth and status.
+As we continued downstream, the Sultan’s palace appeared in the distance, its enormous golden dome gleaming above the treetops.
+At 2.15 million square feet, it is the largest residential palace in the world—a glittering testament to the Sultan’s immense wealth and royal status.

 Boat man who took me into the mangroves in the customary headwrap for men in the region